Cray-HPE/docs-csm/operations/network/management_network/dell/snmpv3_users.md

 Privacy Protocol          : DES
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure the new user
-2. Administrators can connect to the server from the workstation
+1. Administrators can connect to the server from the workstation

 [Back to Index](../README.md)